pentagonxyz/gov-of-venice/README.md

 make test

 # Test with Forge
-forge test --optimize --optimize-runs 10000
+source .dapprc && forge test --optimize --optimize-runs 10000
 ```
 ## Deployment

-Gov of Venice uses Daptools for testing and deployment.
+Gov of Venice uses [Dapptools](https://github.com/dapphub/dapptools) for testing and deployment.
 We have created a few helpful scripts to easily deploy both the Governance Modules and Guilds.

-To deploy on mainnet:
+To deploy on Mainnet:
 ```
 make deploy-mainnet
 ```